danhood/modcraft/README.md

 @Mod.EventBusSubscriber(modid = ExampleMod.MODID)
 public class ChatItems {

-    // listen to the chat
     @SubscribeEvent
     public static void giveItems(ServerChatEvent event) {

-        // get the message as text
         String message = event.getMessage();

-        // get the play's inventory
         Inventory inventory = event.getPlayer().getInventory();

-        // if message contains 'potato', give us potatoes if (message.contains("potato")) {
+        if (message.contains("potato")) {
             inventory.add(new ItemStack(Items.POTATO, 64));
         }

-        // what more can we do?
     }

 }